lugin100/Research-Project/Report/report.typ

  - GMM component means
  - isotropic GMM component variances using the softplus and thresholding to $10^(-5)$ analogous to @GMM-Transformer.
 The number of GMM components is fixed at eight.
  During inference, the predicted distribution parameters are used to sample a sequence element.
 During training, the negatve log likelihood (NLL) of the true sequence elements under the distribution parameterized by the network is used as a loss function.
-To prevent common pitfalls in training of parameter estimation with NLL, $beta$-NLL is employed with a parameter of $beta = 0.5$. @beta-NLL
+To prevent common pitfalls in training of parameter estimation with NLL, $beta$-corrected NLL is employed as loss function $beta = 0.5$. @beta-NLL

 == Transformer Model
 A standard decoder-only transformer model is used with a hidden dimension of 512 and four sequential transformer blocks with eight attention heads each.
 The learning rate follows a cosine annealing decay after a linear warmup of one epoch with a maximum of $5 times 10^(-5)$.
 For regularization, early stopping on the NLL loss of the validation step and dropout with probability $10%$ is used.